civitz/example-assignment/exercise1.md

 # API

 We define a REST API with JSON body type.

-The API is composed of two parts: the analytics call and the report calls
+The API is composed of two parts: the tracking call and the report calls.
+* the tracking call is protected by a client ID: calls from unknown client ids shall be rejected
+* the report calls are protected by authentication via an `Thron-Auth-Token` header

+Unless specified otherwise, we use OWASP recommendations for validating data.

 ## POST /track | Track impressions

 Track impressions of a piece of content.

-Body:
+### Body
 ```json
 {
     "contentID" : "4294512c-f018-42a9-b1e3-8ced965d141f",